-- \ To understand the various irrigation structures and unit processes of a water and wastewater treatment plants. - \ To design the different Irrigation Engineering and Environmental Engineering structures. - \ To gain experience in preparation of drawings for Irrigation and Environmental Structures and its necessity for the implementation work.
+- To understand the various irrigation structures and unit processes of a water and wastewater treatment plants. - To gain knowledge on different Irrigation Engineering and Environmental Engineering structures. - To train the students in preparation of drawings for Irrigation and Environmental Structures and its necessity for the implementation work.

-PART A: IRRIGATION ENGINEERING
+PART A : IRRIGATION ENGINEERING